LiamDawe/gamingonlinux/README.md

 If you discover a security issue, PLEASE notify us privately first!

+I will consider rewarding people who properly report security issues with games from their service of choice (while I have money, otherwise I will keep you in a list for when I have money to do so).

 ## Requirements

 This site requires atleast PHP 5.6, Mysql 5.6 or MariaDB 10.0 and apache 2.4.